 Travellers returning to self-isolate on arrival in Scotland.

-This change is preventative action and addresses the significant rise in cases of coronavirus (COVID-19), and the increase in the numbers of cases testing positive in Scotland.
+The change is due to a number of positive cases identified in passengers who have flown into Glasgow from Dubai since the new year.
+This preventative action addresses the significant rise in cases of coronavirus (COVID-19), and the increase in the numbers of cases testing positive in Scotland.

 Guidance remains clear that people should not be undertaking foreign travel other than in exceptional circumstances.

 “It is evident, both in Scotland and in countries across the world, that the virus continues to pose real risks to health and to life and we need to interrupt the rise in cases.

 “Imposing quarantine requirements on those arriving in the UK is our first defence in managing the risk of imported cases from communities with high risks of transmission.
 That is why we have made the decision to remove Dubai from the country exemptions list.

 “Whether or not an overseas destination has been designated for quarantine restrictions, our message remains clear that people should not currently be undertaking non-essential foreign travel.
 People need to stay at home to help suppress the virus, protect our NHS and save lives.”

 Public health rules for international travel are an important part of Scotland’s wider response to the pandemic to limit the introduction of new chains of transmission.

 Due to the increased number of travellers testing positive on return from Dubai, following the laying of the regulations, the change will come into force at 4am on Monday 11 January.